hayosc/c4-diagrams.net/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: "Please only submit reports on defects in the look of the Bundeslayout.
+about: "Only report on defects in the look of the Bundeslayout else follow 'forked from' and report there."
-  Like style, colours, fonts, accessibility).
-  For functional bugs report to maciek365/c4-diagrams.net, if you can reproduce the defect in the original library."
-title: ''
+title: '[Report]'
 labels: ''
 assignees: hayosc